 Read up to three articles or chapters from books that have been chosen to support the unit topic (known as 'Core Readings').
 These are available online via the programmes' Virtual Learning Environment.

-Take part in a discussion with your tutorial group - a group of between 10 and 15 other students whom you join with in the module discussion forums.
+Take part in an individual or group activity within your tutorial group - a group of between 10 and 15 other students whom you join within the module discussion forums.
 You join in here by posting your comments on the discussion topic, reading the comments of your fellow students and replying to them, all guided by the module tutor.
 Each unit discussion lasts for a total of two weeks, and you are encouraged to join in as often as possible during this period in order to get the full benefit from and value of these discussions.
 Participation in each of the unit discussions is one of the requirements of studying on the programme.
-The second week of each unit discussion overlaps with the first week of the next unit.

 Overall then, the reading that is set for each week is the equivalent of the lecture in a traditional course, while the discussion forum is the equivalent of the campus-based seminar or tutorial.